eulerleonhard/tasks-scheduling/README.md

 ## Metrics
 In this project, we consider the following metrics to evaluate the performance of the scheduling algorithms:

-1. **Throughput**:
+1. **(Weighted) Throughput**:
-   - Definition: The total work units completed per hour.
+   - Definition: The sum of the work units completed for each task, weighted by the inverse of the task's priority and resource requirements.
-   - Importance: This metric directly measures how effectively the algorithm utilizes available resources to complete tasks.
+   - Importance: This metric takes into account the relative importance and resource needs of each task, rather than just considering the raw number of work units completed.
+Tasks with higher priority (lower priority number) and higher resource requirements will contribute more to the overall weighted throughput, reflecting the algorithm's ability to prioritize and utilize resources effectively.

 2. **Makespan**:
    - Definition: The total time required to complete all tasks.